 I think the life I want was the life

-I have had.
 I want to be the water clinging to your roots.

 With both hands in the soil